 My original workation plan was to head to Whistler after work on Wednesday and back at lunchtime on Thursday.
 The summer weather has yet to land in Vancouver and the weather on the weekend was decent, so we decided on heading up early on a Sunday and back Monday.
 The idea was to do a long hike to Upper Shannon Falls before continuing on Whistler.

 What we didn’t expect was that popular trails like this were not open yet.
-So, note to my readers, for your workaction be sure to check hours and opening of any planned activated in advance!
+So, note to my readers, for your workcation be sure to check the hours and opening of any planned activities in advance!

 Also, the downside of doing a workstation over a Sunday is the weekend crowds.
 At Shannon Falls, we had to wait several minutes just to park.

 Feeling dejected, we opted for the short hike around lower Shannon Falls and the connecter between the cable car lot.
 Although nowhere near the exercise we were looking for, the scenery is still spectacular with old growth and BC’s is the third highest waterfall.